Great News Roundups For Self-Publishing Authors!

 Nate Hoffelder provides a mixture of links in the morning coffee roundup for those who can’t wait for the entire week to know the latest publishing news.

-The website is focused more on the demands of publishing.
+This website is focused more on the demands of publishing.
 You can also find short summaries of the top publishing stories from big names like The Washington Post to unheralded blogs.

 A few times a week, you will find a roundup of global publishing industries.
 Occasionally, you will also find links about authors from The Great White North.